Antarctica Glossary of terms A - H

 geomagnetic pole - If the Earth's molten metallic core is imagined to be a giant bar magnet, the Geomagnetic Pole is where you would expect the magnetic field lines to converge.
 But ocean currents, mountains and solar activity mess things up, similar to how a compass can be confused if you hold it near something metal.
 Because of this while the geomagnetic pole is where the needle of a compass should point straight downwards, it is the magnetic pole where this is actually the case.
 The Magnetic Pole can move many kilometres in a day, whereas the Geomagnetic Pole moves much more slowly.

-The geomagnetic poles aren't fixed and wander about,
+The geomagnetic poles aren't fixed and wander about, currently

-pole (close to the Russian Vostok Station).
+the Russian Vostok Station).